daniel-barnett/sassr/README.md

-# sassR
+# sassr
-Compile Sass from R: R bindings to libsass
+Sass Compiler for R: R bindings to libsass